SKRohit/SKRohit.github.io/Welcome file.md

 Topics to look into:
 - Metrics for search result
 - How to improve search results using vector search
-- Deploying ML models for testing on cloud
+- Deploying ML models for testing on cloud (FastAPI)
 - Training LLM using transformers (parameters tuning for training) and on OpenAI
 - How to validate Rag applications
 - How to cite an information in Rag application
 - How to validate an instruction tuned model
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTYxNzk1MzAsLTM1MzMzMjkwNywxMD
+eyJoaXN0b3J5IjpbLTM0NjQ0Mjg1MSwtMzUzMzMyOTA3LDEwOT
-kxMTc4OTYxLDM4NTM5MTg0OCw1OTM2MzE4NDAsOTMzNjE0MzY0
+ExNzg5NjEsMzg1MzkxODQ4LDU5MzYzMTg0MCw5MzM2MTQzNjQs
-LC0xMzE2MzY0OTA5XX0=
+LTEzMTYzNjQ5MDldfQ==
 -->